Introduction to permaculture – online and outdoors

 Saturday 6 February, practical/tours at Stanmer* or online

 The course will mostly be taught in virtual classes using a variety of methods including presentations, discussion, work in small groups and design activities.

 A visit to our sites and at Stanmer Park (Brighton) will be an option for one day of the course if the Covid-19 situation permits.
 This will include short tours of Earthship Brighton, our permaculture plot and orchards; as well as a gardening demonstration.
-Covid-19 safety and social distancing measures will be in place and groups will be of no more than 8 people.
-Online equivalents of the session will also be provided so that anyone not wishing to or unable to attend will still be able to complete the whole course.
+You will be in groups of no more than 8 people with Covid-19 safety and social distancing measures in place.
+Online equivalents of the session will also be provided so anyone unable to attend the site visit will still be able to complete the whole course.

-In between sessions we will provide materials and guidance for self-directed learning.
+Prior to the course and in between sessions we will provide materials and guidance for self-directed learning.
 These will include observation activities and video presentations.
 Preferably you would have access to a green space for the activities, but this isn’t essential.
-There should be a maximum of two hours activities given in preparation for each session.
+There will be a maximum of two hours activities given in preparation for each session.

 By the end of the course, you will have a basic knowledge of some of the permaculture ethics and principles and how to apply them.
 Course participants who complete the entire course will receive a certificate, which will be sent via email after the course.

 What will the Introduction to permaculture course cover?

 This course will cover the history and various definitions of permaculture, design process, ethics, principles, other design tools and case studies from a range of applications.